onap/dcaegen2/docs/sections/design-components/DCAE-MOD/DCAE-MOD-User-Guide.rst

 | Distribution target    | http://dcaemod-runtime-api:9090            |
 +------------------------+--------------------------------------------+

+With Guilin release, OOM/ingress template has been updated to enable virtual host by default.
+All MOD API's and UI access via ingress should use dcaemod.api.simpledemo.onap.org.

+In order to access Design UI from local, add an entry for dcaemod.api.simpledemo.onap.org in /etc/hosts with the correct IP (any K8S node IP can be specified).

 Using DCAE MOD without an Ingress Controller

 Not currently supported

 2. Configuring DCAE mod
 ==========================